acavalin/dswarm/README.md

 ~~~

 Note: Contexts will be created using by default the SSH adapter but you can always
-use `docker context create` to create your own, but keep in mind that the `ssh`
+use `docker context create` to create your own, however keep in mind that the `ssh`
 action will not work when using a different adapter.

 ## 3. Examples